gitkraken/gitlens-docs/gitlens/side-bar.md

 ### Pinnable Search

+Search commits by message, author, file, ID, patch, or natural language query.
+AI-powered natural language search converts plain English queries into structured Git search operators, so you can search for commits by describing what you are looking for.
+Time-based search operators are also available for filtering by date ranges.

-Search commits by message, author, file, ID, or patch using:
+Search using:

 - **Search Commits** (`gitlens.showCommitSearch`):
   - `<message>` — message match